kapilsh/reuters_api/README.md

 for symbols
 2. Functions to read raw market data file, quotes and trades
 3. Functions to clean quotes and trades data
-4. `Symbol` API to read the load market data for a particular symbol
+4. `Symbol` API to load market data for a particular symbol, and merge quotes and trades data

 ### Command Line Tools